 Hot leftovers of soup or roasts can quickly heat up the small space in your fridge.
 This puts your food at jeopardy of rapid bacterial growth.
 To protect all the food in your fridge, including your leftovers, let the food cool a for a bit before covering it and storing it in the fridge.

-Check the Fridge Door Sealsdoor seals fridge cold
+Check the Fridge Door Seals

 Your fridge has gaskets around the edge of the door to keep the cold temperatures in and the warm temperatures out.
 If there is a leak in one of the gaskets, the cold air may be escaping.
 As a result, that can make cooling the fridge properly more difficult and use up more electricity.
 And this can result in a painful electric bill.
 John’s Refrigeration and Air Conditioning can help you check your gaskets and replace them, where possible, to ensure that your door is properly sealed.